tcarland/spark-hs-chart/README.md

 key when it comes to other 3rd party Scala dependencies such as Iceberg or Hudi.
 Unfortunately, some 3rd party projects have not fully adopted Scala 2.13 yet (eg. Hudi, Flink).
-The default images provided here are built using 2.13, includes Iceberg and Delta dependencies.
+The default images provided here are built using 2.13, with included Iceberg and Delta dependencies.

 <br>